Berea-College-CSC-226/p01-final-project-lakesd3/README.md

 ```
     **I am very confident in our ability to complete this project.
 All that remains is creating the life system, and if
-    time allots, adding a retry button widget that will replay the game
+    time allots, adding a retry button widget that will replay the game.
 ```

 ---

 ## Milestone 4: Final Code, Presentation, Demo

 ### ❗User Instructions
 In a paragraph, explain how to use your program.
 Assume the user is starting just after they hit the "Run" button in PyCharm.